MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-management-pack.md

 -   If a message indicating that the application is shutting down appears in the event log, send an alert.

--   If a sign in attempt fails, collect the event that indicates this failure.
+-   If a sign-in attempt fails, collect the event that indicates this failure.

 As these examples show, rules can send alerts, events, or performance data.
 Rules can also run scripts, such as allowing a rule to attempt to restart a failed application.